Snake in Eden (Michelangelo) |

 5 --> Similarly, Greenleaf underscores the way in which a true report (despite whatever difficulties we may almost inevitably find) fits into its times and circumstances, by contrast with fiction or fraud, laying out the Double-principle of Coherence and Corroboration:

-(a) Internal defects in the witness himself refer to any personal characteristics or past history tending to show that the "witness is inherently untrustworthy, unreliable, or undependable."
+(a) Internal defects in the witness himself refer to any personal characteristics or past history tending to show that the "witness is inherently untrustworthy, unreliable, or undependable."--> In each case, on fair and well grounded comment, the answer is in favour of the quality of the NT, as can be observed here.

 (b) But perhaps the apostolic witnesses suffered from external defects, that is, "motives to falsify"?